 Similar to the previous point, implementing a policy of least-privileged access and Identity and Access Management means you keep hackers from getting into your entire system if they compromise one user’s credentials.

 6. Have a Robust Backup Strategy

 Even if ransomware locks up your data, an effective backup of your data lets you quickly restore operations.
 Test the backup often to ensure it’s doing its job.

 7. Plan Ahead

-A detailed incident response plan helps everyone know what to do to limit the damage when you come under attack.
+A detailed incident response plan helps everyone know what to do to limit the damage when you get a notice that you've been hit by ransomware.
 Breach costs are 38% lower for companies that have an IR plan in place before the breach.

 8. Train Your Team—And Keep Training Them